Razer Balckshark V2 Review , Razer, Headset, Gaming

 Software

-Because Razer Blackshark V2 uses a 3.5mm connection so that it can work with gaming devices or computers, many phones and tablets.
-However, to get the most out of the headset, you need to use the included sound card, which is designed for use with a PC.
-With a sound card connected.
+Because Razer Blackshark V2 uses a 3.5mm connection, it can work with gaming devices, computers, phones, and tablets.
+However, to get the most out of the headset, you need to use the included sound card, designed for PC use, with a sound card connected.
 You can use Razer Synapse to adjust various Razer Blackshark V2 audio settings and enable THX Spatial Audio simulated surround.
 The software offers access to a 10-band EQ with many presets, along with customizable and customizable Bass Boost, Sound Normalization, and Voice Clarity features.
 Then there’s THX Spatial Audio, accessible via the Mixer tab in Razer Synapse.
-The USB sound card already provides its own 7.1 channel simulated surround sound.
+The USB sound card already provides its own 7.1-channel simulated surround sound.

 Music performance